Using Technical Analysis to Research Stocks

 What Is Technical Analysis?

-Evaluating which stocks and figuring out when to buy and sell isn’t always easy.
+Technical analysis uses a variety of data points and indicators to evaluate stock performance, and help guide investing decisions.
 Technical analysis is an investment strategy by which investors try to forecast how a stock price will move based on current data on its past movements.

 One of the basic tenets of technical analysis is that history tends to repeat itself.
 By examining these trails, and as patterns begin to emerge, analysts can make an educated guess about where stock prices might be headed when current patterns line up with historical patterns.

-For example, it may become clear that stock prices move a certain way at a certain time of year.
-Consider a retailer that might see an uptick in share price during the holiday season.
+For example, it may become clear that stock prices move a certain way at a certain time of year on a stock chart.
+A retailer that might see an uptick in share price during the holiday season, for instance.

 Or, maybe it becomes clear that a stock reacts a certain way during specific market conditions.
 For example, when the price of steel rises, analysts may see a shift in the stock price of auto manufacturers.